AtharvaBari/Web-Atharva/README.md

 # Web-Atharva

 Hey this is Atharva Bari.
-This code is of my website.
-This is the code of my website this code is available to all (for educational purpose only).
+This is the code of my website.
+This code is available to all (for educational purpose only).

 https://www.atharvabari.tk